strangetom/ingredient-parser/docs/source/guide/features.rst

 Feature selection
 =================

-Feature calculation is done for each token in the sentence, so first the normamlised sentence must be tokenised.
+Feature calculation is done for each token in the sentence, so first the normalised sentence must be tokenised.

 Tokenization
 ^^^^^^^^^^^^